Fantasy (Mariah Carey song): Remixes

-Carey worked with producer Puff Daddy to create the official remix, the Bad Boy remix of "Fantasy".
-While Columbia allowed Carey more leniency with the music she recorded, they became hesitant when she featured O.D.B. in the remix for "Fantasy".
+Carey worked with producer Sean Combs (better known as Diddy, Puffy, Puff Daddy, P. Diddy, etc.), through his label Bad Boy Records, on an official "Bad Boy Remix" for "Fantasy".
+While Columbia Records had been allowing Carey more leniency with the musicians and producers she was working with, they became hesitant when she featured O.D.B. in the remix for "Fantasy".
 They feared the sudden change was completely left field for her music, and worried it would jeopardize the album's success.
 Finally, the Bad Boy remix used guest raps from O.D.B. and background vocals by Puff Daddy.
 Some of the song's R&B elements were removed for the remix, while the bassline and "Genius of Love" sample were emphasized and the bridge from the original version was used as the chorus.
 There is a version omitting Ol' Dirty Bastard's verses.
 The "Bad Boy Fantasy Remix", combines the chorus from the original version and the chorus of the Bad Boy Remix together, removing Ol' Dirty Bastard's vocals from his 2nd verse.

 Carey re-recorded vocals for club remixes of the song by David Morales, titled "Daydream Interlude (Fantasy Sweet Dub Mix)."
 The Bad Boy remix garnered positive reviews from music critics.
 Ken Tucker from Entertainment Weekly praised the song, claiming its one of the few tracks where Carey "defines herself."
 Additionally, he complimented the song, writing "At her best, as she is on this clipped, spunky track, Carey is a disco diva for the '90s, a worthy successor to trailblazing women like Donna Summer and Vicki Sue Robinson, R&B singers with an affinity for the endless groove.
 Disco?
 No wonder most rock critics can't get behind her.
 Party on, Mariah."
 Carey has stated that the Bad Boy remix contributed to over half of the sales of "Fantasy".

 On September 24, 2021, American rapper Latto released "Big Energy", which interpolates "Genius of Love", as "Fantasy" did.
 On March 28, 2022, Latto released the "Big Energy" remix, which features Mariah Carey herself, along with DJ Khaled, which interpolates "Fantasy".